JMahima/21_days_Mahima/README.md

 Day 21: (01/08/2021) I learned about data cleaning in detail process involved and ways to automate the process.
 With this I would like to announce that I completed my 21 days channel.
 Followed the beginners track to my best.
 Would be proceeding with the project.

+Completed the Project and uploaded in this repository itself